Lost Treasure Ships Around the British Isles

-As Britain has been a sea power for over 500 years and an important trading centre for even longer, tons of cargo has been transported around the British Isles.
-For all the ships that have attempted to trade, invade or visit the British isles, a few unlucky ships have been lost in the sometimes treacherous coastal waters.
+Great Britain has been a major sea power for over 300 years and the British Isles have an important trading centre for thousands of years.
+Many tons of cargo has been transported to and around the British Isles.
+For all the ships that have successfully docked to trade, invade or visit the British Isles, there have been a few unlucky ships have been lost in the often treacherous waters.

-Local legends tell of unimaginable treasures lying on the seabed waiting to be found by adventurous and intrepid treasure hunters.
-Throughout the British Isles there are stories of missing French gold intended for Scottish rebels, and thousands of Spanish coins in the hull of sunken ships of the Spanish Armada fleet.
+Local legends tell of unimaginable treasures lying on the seabed, unimaginable wealth is said to waiting by adventurous and intrepid treasure hunters who are willing to dive on unstable wrecks.
+Throughout the British Isles there are stories of missing French gold that had been intended to finance the efforts of Scottish rebels.
+There are also supposed to be thousands of Spanish coins in the hulls of sunken ships that had once belonged to the famous Spanish Armada.

-It is speculated that she struck upon a ridge of rocks off the Caskets and eventually sunk into the channel.
-This is pieced together from the testimony of the inhabitants of the island of Alderney, the weather was too dangerous to allow boats to go out to the assistance of the Victory.
-With the ship consigned to the depths of the sea so perished the finest ship of the British Navy.
-With the sinking of the Victory 100-110 bronze cannons and £400,000 in gold coins taken on in Lisbon were lost to the British treasury along with the personal effects and miscellaneous cargo of the ship.
+It is speculated that the Victory struck upon a ridge of rocks off the Caskets and eventually sunk into the channel.
+This is pieced together from the testimony of the inhabitants of the Island of Alderney.
+The weather was too dangerous to allow any other boats to go out to either lend assistance or search for the Victory.
+With the ship consigned to the depths of the sea, so perished the finest ship of the British Navy at that time.

 British treasure wrecks